 I heard begonias were somewhat difficult to care for, which sort of made me feel as if I was spiraling down an internal vortex.

-With shaky and sweaty hands, I grabbed my phone, opened the first plant app I could find in the App store.
+With shaky and sweaty hands, I grabbed my phone and opened the first plant app I could find in the App store.

 I took a picture and was told the plant had brown spots, which at the time went unnoticed